CONCACAF Championship: Debut of teams

-A total of 15 teams participated in the championship:
+A total of 15 national teams participated in the competition:

+Records and statistics

-Overall team records
+Overall statistics by team

 In this ranking 2 points are awarded for a win, 1 for a draw and 0 for a loss.
 As per statistical convention in football, matches decided in extra time are counted as wins and losses, while matches decided by penalty shoot-outs are counted as draws.
 Teams are ranked by total points, then by goal difference, then by goals scored.